Jane Osbourn: Career in industry

 In 2013, AstraZeneca announced its decision to relocate its headquarters to Cambridge, UK.
 Jonathan Burroughs, of Creative Places, wrote in 2015 that Osbourn had an influence over this decision.

-In February 2019, it was announced that Jane would be leaving AstraZeneca.

-Since November 2019, Jane has been Chief Scientific Office of antibody therapeutics discovery company Alchemab Therapeutics.
+In February 2019, it was announced that Osbourn would be leaving AstraZeneca.
+Since November 2019, Osbourn has been Chief Scientific Office of antibody therapeutics discovery company Alchemab Therapeutics.

 Recognition

 Her early interest in science has grown into a passion for science education, supporting and championing life science education programmes and she is established as an advisor and mentor to many young researchers in the life science sector.
 She has been acknowledged by a number of different pharmaceutical media groups for these qualities.